When you’re choosing which of London’s cinemas to visit, you’re going to want to look at the big picture.

 Barbican Cinema | Barbican

-Best for: a day trip
+Best for: making a day of it

 Hackney Picturehouse | Hackney